- New York State Arthur O. Eve Higher Education Opportunity Program (HEOP)

 Additional Information

 - If you are admitted through HEOP you are required to attend and complete a six-week summer bridge program on the Syracuse University campus.
-The University, HEOP, and New York State’s Tuition Assistance Program (TAP) cover housing, meals, tuition, and book expenses incurred for the six-week program.
+The University and HEOP cover housing, meals, tuition, and book expenses incurred for the six-week program.

 - Due to Syracuse University regulations, please be aware that incoming HEOP students are ineligible to practice or compete in inter-collegiate athletics during their first year.